Augustine Albert: Life and career

 Albert was born Louise-Marguerite-Augustine Himm in Paris.
 She entered the Conservatoire de Paris in 1803 where she was a pupil of Charles-Henri Plantade.
 The following year she received the conservatory's first prize in singing and later studied with the castrato singer Girolamo Crescentini.
 She first appeared at the Paris Opéra in 1803 at the age of 12 as L'Amour (Cupid) in Cherubini's Anacréon.
 However, her official debut there came in 1806 when she sang Antigone in Sacchini's Œdipe à Colone.

 She went on to sing in the world premieres of multiple operas and also appeared in the leading soprano roles of many others, including Julia in La Vestale, Amazily in Fernand Cortez, and Eurydice in Orphée et Eurydice.
 After her marriage in 1811 to the dancer Albert, she performed under the name Augustine Albert.
 The couple had two children, a son Alexander, and a daughter Elisa, both of whom became dancers of some note but never achieved the fame of their father.

 For many years Albert was also a principal singer in the Chapelle royale of Louis XVIII and later Charles X. She retired from the Paris Opéra in 1823 but continued as a singer of the Chapelle royale until 1830 when she retired to Versailles.
-The date of her death is unknown, but she was still alive in 1846 according to an article on artists receiving pensions from the Paris Opéra in L'Album de Sainte-Cécile.
+In 1846 she was mentioned as one of the artists receiving pensions from the Paris Opéra in L'Album de Sainte-Cécile.
+She died in Paris on 16 May 1867.